 Catahoula leopard dogs generally have an energetic and alert temperament.
 And with their family they have fairly affectionate and playful personalities.
 They don't always get along with other household pets, including dogs, due to their territorial nature and prey drive.
 But they sometimes can coexist with dogs when raised together from a young age.

 |Tendency to Bark||Low|

 |Amount of Shedding||Medium|

-Opinions vary on the exact history of the Catahoula Leopard Dog’s development.
-One working theory is domesticated dogs kept by Native Americans interbred with breeds brought to North America by Spanish explorers.
+Opinions vary on the exact origin of the catahoula leopard dog.
+One working theory is the domesticated dogs of Native Americans interbred with dogs that Spanish explorers brought to North America.
 Some possible breeds in the mix include bloodhounds, greyhounds, and mastiffs.
-Later, the resulting dogs bred with the hounds that accompanied French immigrants arriving in the South.
-The Beauceron, a French herding breed, is also speculated to be part of the Catahoula Leopard Dog’s ancestry.
+Later, the resulting dogs bred with the hounds that accompanied French immigrants arriving in Louisiana in the 1700s.
+The Beauceron, a French herding breed, is speculated to be part of the catahoula leopard dog's ancestry.